Merger control in Turkey: overview

 Joint control exists in the joint venture.

 The joint venture is an independent economic entity established on a lasting basis (that is, having adequate capital, labour and an indefinite duration).
-The full function joint ventures are also subject to the merger control regime in Turkey.

 Proposals for reform

-The Draft Regulation on Administrative Monetary Fines for the Infringement of Law on the Protection of Competition was brought to public opinion on 17 January 2014. [**Author, please briefly explain the main proposals contained in the draft in relation to merger control.]
+The Draft Regulation on Administrative Monetary Fines for the Infringement of Law on the Protection of Competition was brought to public opinion on 17 January 2014.

 Description.
 This is the official website of the Competition Authority (see below, The regulatory authority).
-The updated versions of the laws, publications, latest board announcements, decisions, work principles of the Competition Board and general information about Authority procedures can be obtained from the website.
+The updated versions of the laws, publications, latest board announcements, decisions, work principles of the Competition Board and general information about Competition Authority procedures can be obtained from the website.
 This information, except for Board decisions, can be accessed in English.

 The regulatory authority

 Competition Authority (Rekabet Kurumu)

 Head.
 Nurettin Kaldırımcı (The Presidency of the Turkish Competition Authority)